 9. Recent decades have witnessed a steady increase in the proportion of the population in Europe that has completed higher education.
-In 2005, 30% of the 25-34 year-olds had some kind of tertiary education; by 2016 this percentage had risen steadily to 40%.
+In 2005, 30% of the 25-34 year-olds had some kind of tertiary education; by 2016 this percentage had risen steadily to 40%1.
 This increase is visible throughout Europe, with certain countries, especially in eastern and southern Europe, standing out.
 This increase is the result of different factors.
 Young people are eager to exploit their talent in full, and economic growth and government policies have enabled them to do so.
 At the same time, the demand for highly qualified labour has increased, as a result of mass production shifting to lowcost countries and the growing importance of knowledgeintensive industry.

 10. Doctoral programmes, the most challenging and specialised university education, in which research universities such as the LERU universities are very active, have expanded strongly, too.
-The past decade has witnessed a steady increase in the number of doctoral degrees awardata for EU-22, OECD, Education at a Glance 2017, table A1.2 ded in the EU area, from 102,000 graduates in 2005 to 130,000 in 2015.
+The past decade has witnessed a steady increase in the number of doctoral degrees awar-

+Figure 1: Number of new doctoral graduates in EU and OECD countries (2005-2015)2 ded in the EU area, from 102,000 graduates in 2005 to 130,000 in 2015.
 In the OECD countries there has been a comparable growth, from 192,000 new doctoral graduates in 2005 to 254,000 in 2014, as illustrated in figure 1.